Champii/Nodulator/README.md

 CoffeeHelper
 ============

-Set of class for CoffeeScript to handle arbstract models
+  Set of class for CoffeeScript to create tiny API easely

+  (Can be used in Javascript, obviously, but not tested yet)

+  Based on:
+    async
+    express
+    underscore
+    coffee-middleware
+    socket.io
+    passport
+    passport-local
+    cookie-parser
+    body-parser
+    express-session
+    jade
+    mocha
+    assert
+    superagent
+    supertest

 #Usage#